 Medicine & Supplements for T2 Mood Tracker

 Here you can search for a medication and add it to the tracker.
 The tab will ask for a number of tracking factors.
-Firstly, dose quantity, secondly, dose form (tablet, liquid, etc.), thirdly how many doses left to take, fourthly, refill reminder, and finally, the start and end date for the medication.
+Firstly, the dose quantity, secondly, dose form (tablet, liquid, etc.), thirdly how many doses left to take, fourthly, refill reminder, and finally, the start and end date for the medication.
 Under these prompts, you can add any notes from the doctor and a frequency reminder.
 In the frequency reminder, you can many features.
 You can also add a photo of the pills and pill bottle to avoid confusion.
 Each medication has a separate tracker which allows you to differentiate the anti-anxiety and anti-depressants.
 This makes it easier for you to track which medication, and how much of each medication you have taken.
 The app will send you pop-up reminders on your phone when it’s time to take your medication and keep your recovery on track.

 Care Plans for T2 Mood Tracker

 The app has a ribbon on the bottom with a “plan” tab.
 Click on that tab and it leads to a page called “My CarePlan”.
 Within your care plan, you can add many features.
-Add medicines &supplements, a nutrition plan, activity plan, symptom check, and measurement check.
+Add medicines &supplements, a nutrition plan, an activity plan, a symptom check, and a measurement check.
 You can even add appointment reminders to talk to your doctor.
 You can talk to your doctor and prioritize which features will work best with your recovery plan.

 Within your plan, you also have an option to add caregivers ranging from doctors and nurses to family members.
 Everyone you add will have access to your plan.
 Only after you have approved them to the plan, will they be able to see what you have added.
 Each person can add information to your plan allowing for comprehensive tracking of moods, and comprehensive care.